- Non-small cell lung cancer treatment

-Crizotinib (Xalkori®) is a drug that blocks the abnormal ALK protein.
-This drug has been shown to shrink tumors in more than half of patients whose lung cancers have the ALK gene change, even in those who have already had chemotherapy.
-It is now often the first drug used (instead of chemotherapy) in patients with the ALK gene rearrangement.
+Crizotinib (Xalkori®) is a drug that blocks the abnormal ALK protein and can shrink tumors in patients whose lung cancers have the ALK gene change.
+Although it can help after chemotherapy has stopped working, it is now often the first drug used (instead of chemotherapy) in patients whose cancers have the ALK gene rearrangement.